How to Get Rid of Dental Fluorosis

 • Application of MI Paste – a calcium phosphate mix that is sometimes combined with techniques like microabrasion.

 Although dental fluorosis is not as severe as gingivitis or tooth decay, it’s not something you’d want to overlook.
-If you have any questions regarding how to treat dental fluorosis, contact your family dentist or us for additional information.
+If you have any questions regarding how to treat dental fluorosis, contact your dentist for additional information.

 Prevention of Dental Fluorosis